tombenke/easer/README.md

 `easer` is configured through the followinf environment variables:

-- `EAUTH_PORT`: The port where the server will listen.
+- `EASER_PORT`: The port where the server will listen.
-- `EAUTH_VIEWSPATH`: The base path for the server-side view templates.
+- `EASER_VIEWSPATH`: The base path for the server-side view templates.
-- `EAUTH_CONTENTPATH_PUBLIC`: The base path for the public content.
+- `EASER_CONTENTPATH_PUBLIC`: The base path for the public content.
-- `EAUTH_CONTENTPATH_PRIVATE`: The base path for the private pages.
+- `EASER_CONTENTPATH_PRIVATE`: The base path for the private pages.
-- `EAUTH_USERS`: YAML format file, which describes the user credentials.
+- `EASER_USERS`: YAML format file, which describes the user credentials.

 See [config/index.js](config/index.js) for default values.